vijayvenkat/openstack-netscaler-ci/README.rst

 ~~~~~~~~~~~~~~~~

 1. You might want to enable the test infrastructure to run tests
    on a particular changelist.
-This will be handy if code submit
+This will be handy when you observe that
-   events had got lost or during test runs during test infra development.
+   a code submit event got lost and you want to trigger a test offline.
+   Or during the test infrastructure development iteself.
 2. You might not want to vote (-1) from the test infrastructure to start with.
    It is best if the testing infrastructure can send you an email and
-   you can inspect before voting.
+   you can inspect the situation before voting -1.

 Listening to code submission
 -----------------------------
-Openstack has a gerrit code review system review.openstack.org through which
+Openstack has a gerrit_ code review system via which developers submit
-developers submit code.
-Your infrastructure has to listen whenever code
+code.
+Your infrastructure has to listen whenever relavant code patches that are
-patches are submitted to gerrit and trigger tests.
+submitted to gerrit_ and trigger tests.

 Use pypi **pygerrit** to listen to events.